 Three en-suite shower-rooms for two double rooms and twin bedroom in the rear wing

 One separate wc.

-Kitchen: Fully equipped kitchen with Redfyre cooking stove, additional conventional cooker, American fridge freezer, washing machine, dishwasher, microwave, toaster, juicer, steamer and coffee maker.
+Kitchen: Fully equipped kitchen with four oven cooking stove (made by Aga), additional conventional cooker, American fridge freezer, washing machine, dishwasher, microwave, toaster, juicer, steamer and coffee maker.

 Living Rooms: There are two lounges at the house.
 Both have flat screen tvs and comfortable seating.
 The rear lounge has a Wii console and games, books etc. There is a wood burning stove in the front lounge and additional seating space in the conservatory.

 Dining: There are two dining areas in the house.
 A kitchen table in the family area adjacent to the kitchen and a more formal dining room with log fire in the front wing.